 One of the best, and perhaps the most challenging, aspects of photographing the Golden Gate Bridge is that you could go to the same viewpoint two days in a row and end up with entirely different pictures!

 The fog could roll in, obscuring parts of the Bridge.
-You could get a clear blue sky day, an epic San Francisco sunset, or be totally fogged out!.
+You could get a clear blue sky day, an epic San Francisco sunset, or be totally fogged out!
 Going at night offers an even different perspective as you’ll see the lights come up on the Bridge and in the city!

-One of the best places to see the Golden Gate Bridge with the San Francisco skyline is from the Northside of the Bridge, or the Marin Headlands and Sausalito.
+One of the best places to see the Golden Gate Bridge with the San Francisco skyline is from the Marin County side, including the Marin Headlands and Sausalito.
 I highly recommend heading to this area for the sunrise because the sun will rise near the Bay Bridge which creates awesome colors over the city.
-But if you’re not an early riser, really any time of the day is a great time to view the Golden Gate Bridge.
+Alternatively, sunset is a great time of day as well to get that golden hour glow.

 Fort Baker

-You can typically find a decent parking spot here and take a walk down to the Pier, where you’ll find several fishermen trying their luck with the fish.
+You can typically find a decent parking spot here and take a short walk down to the Pier, where you’ll find several fishermen trying their luck with the fish.

 Or you could pick up a to-go meal from a restaurant in Sausalito and enjoy it at one of the picnic benches!